 Cryptocurrency fraud cases can take time.
 Investigation, evidence collection, and legal proceedings do not happen overnight.
 The process typically involves an initial evaluation, fact development, formal claims, and litigation or arbitration.
 While some matters resolve earlier, others require sustained advocacy.

 Not necessarily.
-Many consumer protection statutes recognize that fraud victims may make mistakes under pressure or deception.
+Many consumer protection statutes recognize that crypto fraud victims may make mistakes under pressure or deception.
 Whether negligence affects a claim depends on the applicable law and the specific facts.

 What if I am an older adult or the victim is a senior?